trantorLiu/suggestgrid-ruby/API.md

 ## Recommnedation Methods
-Recommnedation methods are for getting recommended items or users responses from SuggestGrid.
+Recommnedation methods are for getting recommended items or users from SuggestGrid.
-For more information on recommendations, refer to [Recommendations concept documentation](http://www.suggestgrid.com/docs/recommendations).
+For more information, you may refer to [recommendations documentation](http://www.suggestgrid.com/docs/recommendations).

 ### Get Recommended Users
 > `get_recommended_users(body)`